chrcarrizosa/shinyseg/docs/docs/how-to/penetrance.md

-Note that incomplete dominance, where you can specify different parameters for the carriers of 1 and 2 copies of the variant, will be unavailable unless you also switch to the [Liability class](/how-to/penetrance#liability-class) mode.
+Note that incomplete dominance, where you can specify different parameters for the carriers of 1 and 2 copies of the variant, will be unavailable unless you also switch to the `Liability class` mode.
+An example of an analysis using this mode can be found at [#2 X-linked inheritance](/examples/example2).

 ## Penetrance mode {#penetrance-mode}